-While characteristics of the native sand on Wrightsville Beach were not originally characterized prior to the initial fill placement in 1965, it has historically been excepted that the demonstrated quality and performance of the material removed from the inlet and deposited on both Wrightsville Beach and Masonboro Island has implicitly satisfied the sediment criteria stipulated in 15A NCAC 07H.0312.
+It has historically been accepted that the demonstrated quality and performance of the material removed from Offshore Borrow Areas A and B and deposited on Kure Beach has implicitly satisfied the sediment criteria stipulated in 15A NCAC 07H.0312.

-More recently, in an effort by the County to obtain State and Federal permits for the New Hanover County CSDR Project in Wrightsville Beach, Coastal Planning and Engineering (CPE) performed a sediment compatibility analysis to show that the borrow area is in compliance with State sediment criteria rules.
-Native beach data was collected and analyzed by CPE in 2013 and 2014 within the USACE CSRM project area at five locations along the wet and dry beach as shown in Figure 2-5.
-A total of 65 samples were collected.
-Samples were taken from the Dune, Toe of Dune, Midberm, Berm Crest, Mean High Water (MHW), Mean Tide Level (MTL), Mean Low Water (MLW), Trough, Bar Crest, and four (4) additional elevations evenly spaced between the Bar Crest and -20 ft NAVD.
+Recently, in an effort by the County to obtain State and Federal permits for the New Hanover County CSRM Project in Kure Beach, Coastal Planning and Engineering (CPE-NC) performed a sediment compatibility analysis to show that the current offshore borrow area (Borrow Area B) is in compliance with State sediment criteria rules.
+The beach characterization was accomplished using a combination of samples collected by the USACE in 1993 and samples collected by CPE-NC in 2013 and 2014.
+Native beach data was collected by CPE-NC in 2013 and 2014 within the USACE CSRM project area at five locations along the wet and dry beach as shown in Figure 2-6.
+CPE-NC collected beach samples and nearshore sediment samples along five (5) profiles (KB030, KB055, KB083, KB133, KB175).
+A total of 35 new samples were collected to complement existing beach samples collected by the USACE in 1993.
+The combined data sets provide a profile of the beach with samples taken from the Dune, Toe of Dune, Midberm, Berm Crest, Mean High Water (MHW), Mean Tide Level (MTL), Mean Low Water (MLW), Trough, Bar Crest, and four (4) additional depths evenly spaced between the Bar Crest and -20 ft.
+NAVD.

-Figure 2-5.
-Native Beach Sediment Sampling Locations (CPE, 2015)
+Figure 2-6.
+Kure Beach Native Beach Sediment Sampling Locations (CPE-NC, 2014)

-The data indicated a native mean grain size of 0.30 mm.
-The composite silt content throughout the project area was 1.03%.
-The composite granular and gravel fraction for the project area was 3.82% and 1.45%, respectively.
-The composite wet Munsell Color value ranged from 6 to 7, with a typical composite value of 6.
-The composite dry Munsell Color value was 7.
-Carbonate content was determined on composite beach samples by percent weight using the acid leaching methodology and was determined to be 16%.
+Samples from the beach collected by CPE-NC in 2013 and 2014 were combined with samples collected by the USACE in 1993 to characterize the project area beach.
+Composite results indicate that sediment within the Kure Beach project area has a composite mean grain size of 0.32 mm.
+The composite silt content throughout the project area is 1.02%.
+The composite granular and gravel fraction for the project area is 2.13% and 0.64%, respectively.
+The composite carbonate content is 9% for the project area.
+The composite wet Munsell Color value ranges from 6 to 7, with a typical composite value of 6.
+The composite dry Munsell Color value is 7.
+These characteristics represent the existing beach.
 Table 2-2 provides the native beach characteristics as determined by the sediment sampling analysis along with the parameters identified by the NCAC.